kinjames/jkmconstructionlimited/README.md

 Our website content, unless otherwise specified, is proprietary to JKM Construction Limited.
 Use of any material from this website must be approved by our team.

-Thank you for visiting JKM Construction Limited's website!
+Thank you for visiting JKM Construction Limited's website!!